 I adapted this recipe from Plain Chicken.
 The first time I made it I used the bacon bits as called for.
 But I just found it waaaay too salty.

 I also used the ranch dip mix instead of the dressing mix because the dip mix is gluten-free.
-I wanted Adam to be able to enjoy the recipe for crack dip with me instead of me eating the whole bowl of dip by myself.
+Now, Adam is able to enjoy the recipe for crack dip with me instead of me eating the whole bowl of dip by myself.

 Because that definitely would have happened.
 Hello, it’s called crack dip for a reason.